mike-archer-be-the-brand-

 Mike Archer

-Then the awards started trickling in.
 Nothing seemed out of reach.
-We owned the media landscape under his solid representation.
-He had a category leadership mindset, which is what we needed and expected.
-After a couple of years, we decided to recognize him with an award at our annual conference yet we couldn’t find the right category.
+He had a category leadership mindset, which we needed and expected.
+After a couple of years, we decided to recognize him with an award at our annual conference, yet we couldn’t find the correct category.
 I asked Amy what makes him different.
 She answered immediately, “He lives and breathes the brand and wants to be the brand.”

-We decided together that was the award: Be The Brand.
-To my knowledge, that award was never given to another service partner or team member so Derek is truly its sole recipient.
+We decided together that the award would be Be The Brand.
+That award was never given to another service partner or team member, so Derek is its sole recipient.
 I was the next one to give him an opportunity by putting him in front of leaders at my next venture at Applebee’s.
 Like Amy, I didn’t do him any favors.
 He just had to prove that he could become another brand.
 And he did.
-They don’t make trophies for that.
+They don’t make trophies for that anymore.

 Sincerely,